danielqing/turingant.github.io/about.md

 permalink: /about/
 ---

-**TuringAnt** is just another minimalist Jekyll theme that focuses on technical writing.
+**Turing Ant** is just another minimalist Jekyll theme that focuses on technical writing.
 Designed for engineers to write their ranting and findings.